flatscrew/latte/latte-tui-examples/README.md

 ### Simple List

 The `list-simple` example shows how to use the list and customize it to have a simpler, more compact, appearance.
+This example shows how to implement your own custom **ItemDelegate**.

 <a href="./src/main/java/org/flatscrew/latte/examples/listsimple/ListSimpleExample.java">
   <img width="750" src="list-simple-tape.gif" />